fnando/kitabu/README.markdown

 `.markdown` or `.textile` file extension.

 You'll want to see your progress eventually; it's time for you to generate the book PDF.
-Just run the command `rake book:pdf` and your book will be created on the output directory.
+Just run the command `rake kitabu:pdf` and your book will be created on the output directory.

 There are other rake tasks you can use:

-* `book:html` - generate a html from your content
+* `kitabu:html` - generate a html from your content
-* `book:syntaxes` - list all available syntaxes
+* `kitabu:syntaxes` - list all available syntaxes
-* `book:themes` - list all available themes
+* `kitabu:themes` - list all available themes
-* `book:titles` - list all titles and its permalinks
+* `kitabu:titles` - list all titles and its permalinks
-* `book:watch` - watch `text` for any change and automatically generate html
+* `kitabu:watch` - watch `text` for any change and automatically generate html

 Kitabu can generate a Table of Contents (TOC) based on your h2-h6 tags.
 The h1 tag is discarded because it's meant to be the book title.

-If you need to link to a specific chapter, you can use the `book:titles` rake task to know what's the permalink that you need.
+If you need to link to a specific chapter, you can use the `kitabu:titles` rake task to know what's the permalink that you need.
 For example, a title `Installing Mac OS X` will have a permalink `installing-mac-os-x` and you can link to this chapter by writing